afknapping/krakelschnack.github.io/utc/README.md

 <b>How do I RSVP?</b>
 </summary>

 Showing up is the new RSVP.
-Just set yourself a reminder or calendar entry.
-Here is some stuff to copypaste into your reminders or calendar:
+Here is some stuff to copypaste into a reminder or calendar entry:
 <br><br>
 Urbit UTC Meetup #1
 <br><br>